d3/d3-selection/README.md

 <a name="selection" href="#selection">#</a> d3.<b>selection</b>()

 [Selects](#select) the root element, `document.documentElement`.
 This function can also be used to check if an object is a selection (`instanceof selection`) or to extend the selection prototype.
-For example, to add a method to check or uncheck input checkboxes:
+For example, to add a method to check checkboxes:

 ```js
 d3.selection.prototype.checked = function(value) {